dtaht/blog-cerowrt/content/post/ath10_ath9k_1.md

 {{< figure src="/flent/ct-10.1/cubic_burp.svg" title="Cubic Burp" >}}

 I need to repeat the test as there was a catastrophic fall in cubic througput partially through the test.
 Interference? noise?
+Multicast?
 An interrelationship between acks and latency?
 The new AMDSU code acking up?
 Scans?